ANISE: Assembly-based Neural Implicit Surface rEconstruction: Experiments and Results

 \paragraph{Part editing and constrained shape assembly} Using transformations and part codes predicted by our model, we can also constrain the shape assembly to parts from a small database.
 This is done by replacing the predicted part codes with closest one in the database.
 In Figure~\ref{fig:cond_rec2}, we illustrate this application with an example where only the parts from $5$ reference shapes are used to perform point cloud reconstruction.
 Model correctly guesses the shape structure and selects the appropriate parts from reference shapes.
 In Figure \ref{fig:part_interpolation} we also demonstrate part editing capabilities of our model through modification of the part codes.

+\paragraph{ANISE vs hierarchical methods} As an alternative evaluation, we compare with the StructureNet method \cite{structurenet}.
+StructureNet encodes the shape structure as a hierarchical graph where nodes represent parts, and edges represent adjacency, symmetry, and hierarchical relationships between parts, thus, it encodes wealthier structural information compared to ANISE.
+One question is how structurally consistent ANISE is compared to such method.
+For structural consistency evaluation, we compare how well the reconstructed part set matches with the ground-truth one.
+To this end, we compute part precision (PP) and part recall (PR) as follows:

+where $P_M$ is set of matching parts between ground truth and predicted parts; $P_{PRED}$ and $P_{GT}$ are sets of predicted and ground truth parts respectively.
+For part matching, we follow StructureNet \cite{structurenet}'s pipeline and compute it via Hungarian matching using the Chamfer distance between parts as similarity metric.
+The Chamfer distance is computed using point clouds of size $1000$ points that are sampled from $P_{PRED}$ and $P_{GT}$.
+For fair comparisons, we use StructureNet's \cite{structurenet} test split which is downsampled from the PartNet split due to the fact the StructureNet cannot process shapes that have more than 10 children in any node of part hierarchy.
+We use the pre-trained models provided by the authors in point cloud auto-encoding setting.

+Table \ref{tab:hier_quality} reports the comparison with StructureNet.
+ANISE shows significantly better surface reconstruction quality in terms of Chamfer distance for both chairs and tables.
+For chairs, the precision is better, yet the recall is lower.
+For tables, its precision is comparable to StructureNet, yet its recall is lower.
+The results indicate that ANISE benefits from the its use of implicit functions to capture surface geometry compared to StructureNet.
+Both methods have comparable precision i.e., they tend not to generate spurious parts that are unmatched with the ground-truth.
+Yet, compared to StructureNet, ANISE may miss more ground-truth parts during reconstruction.
+We suspect that this is due to the issue that parts with significantly overlapping volumes might end up being merged.
+A more hierarchical approach, as used in StructureNet, could alleviate this problem.

 \paragraph{Ablation study} Justifications for the design choices in ANISE are summarized in Table \ref{tab:ablations}.
-Part geometry prediction conditioned on part transformations (``Cond. pred.'' column) significantly outperforms its unconditional counterpart.
+Part geometry prediction conditioned on part transformations used by ANISE (``Cond. pred.'' column) is compared to its unconditional counterpart that predicts parts and transformation in parallel, similar to PQ-Net.
+Our results indicate that this small changes provides a significant boost to reconstruction quality.
 Furthermore, supervision from SDF of fully assembled shapes gives significant boost to reconstruction quality according to all evaluated metrics (``Fine-tuning'' column).

-We provide qualitative ablation of fine-tuning and study of failure cases in the supplementary.
+We provide qualitative evaluation of fine-tuning stage importance in Figure \ref{fig:ablation_quality}.
+Even though model without SDF fine-tuning produces reasonable looking shapes, their proportions are usually way off which especially hurts reconstruction of smaller parts.
+It is also interesting that our model is able to generalize over preprocessing artifacts (row 3 in Figure \ref{fig:ablation_quality}).

+We also compare our multi-stage training described in Section \ref{sec:training} to end-to-end ANISE training from ``scratch'' without relying on the intermediate stages.
+When training from scratch, ANISE ``collapses'' to predicting only one part representing the whole shape while the rest of the parts result in either tiny or no surfaces.
+Figure \ref{fig:scratch_comparison} demonstrates this effect.